nuvolaris/nuvolaris/docs/DEVEL.md

 ## Prerequisites

 Before starting you need a computer with enough memory.
-Since we use extensively Docker and create a local development environemnt, you need to [install docker](https://docs.docker.com/get-docker/) either on Windows, OSX or Linux and **assign to Docker at least 8 gb of memory**.
+Since we use extensively Docker and create a local development environemnt, you need to [install docker](https://docs.docker.com/get-docker/) either on Windows, OSX or Linux and **assign to Docker at least 6 gb of memory**.

 The version of Docker we currently use and we have tested is **20.x**, either Docker Desktop or Docker CE.
 Earlier version may work or not work.
-Defintely the `docker.io` distributed with Ubuntu *does not work* and you have to update to Docker-CE.
+Definitely the `docker.io` distributed with Ubuntu *does not work* and you have to update to Docker-CE.

 Given the high memory footprinr required, it is pretty unlikely you can work productively on any machine with less than 16G of memory.

 either: